 A property sale is only legally binding once you’ve exchanged contracts.
-Before then, there’s nothing to stop someone making a higher offer and your seller accepting.
+Before then, there’s nothing to stop someone from making a higher offer and your seller accepting.

 If that happens, you’ve been gazumped.